Iswaryaparthi/Resume-Parser/README.md

 - `output.json`: Generated output in JSON format after parsing.
 - `README.md`: This file.

+## 📍Assumptions and Limitations

+- Assumes resume is in English and in standard formatting.
+- Parsing logic is based on keyword presence and regex, so it might fail on heavily styled or unconventional resumes.
+- Confidence scores are manually assigned and not learned or predicted.
+-
 ## 📌 How to Run

 1. Place a resume PDF as `sample_resume.pdf` in the root directory.